 The AAHC is partnering with 11 agencies to administer the NED Voucher program, all of whom serve persons with disabilities as a cornerstone of their non-profit mission or public agency purpose.
-HUD awarded AAHC 45 voucher for the NED program in 2018.
-To date with the assistance of our partners, 44 households are leased-up and 1 is in progress.
-In 2019, HUD awarded the AAHC an additional 90 NED vouchers.
+HUD awarded AAHC 45 voucher for the NED program in 2018 and 90 vouchers in 2019.
+To date with the assistance of our partners, 66 households are leased-up.